bcgssystem/bcgt/README.md

 The master node requirement: block 1000/chain 4000/Guardians 120,000 demand
 Transfer accounts: block 6 confirmation /chain 6 confirmation /Guardians 3 confirmation
 Mature: block 120 /chain 120 confirmation/Guardians 120 confirmation
-Wallet Address: 3 currencies with the same bitcoin address
+Wallet Address: 3 currencies with the same wallet address

+mine in advance:
+(#1 Block) ;permine:0.0429% project startup; (airdrop token swap, That's just 69.444 days of pow production ), Exchange of tokens is limited to guardians.
+9,001 block
+36,001 chain
+1,092,001(for masternode&app）+10,000,000,000（for airdrop and pow token swap）guardians
+9 masternodes are set up, activate &active 12 app miners to be destroyed when the total network reaches 1000 masternodes.
+When the 12 app is activated, it has been permanently consumed guardians.

-Block and reward allocation mechanism (start mining time: stay tuned) Block 2 - 10000 =  block 0.125/chain 2/Guardians 12
+Block and reward allocation mechanism (start mining time: stay tuned) 9,001 block/36,001 chain/1,092,001(for masternode&app）+10,000,000,000（for airdrop token and pow token swap）guardians Block 2 - 10000 =  block 0.125/chain 2/Guardians 12
 Block 10001 - 2,110,000 = block 12.5/chain 200/Guardians 1200
 Block&chain The output is halved after every 2100000 blocks (only one block block award and one chain block award in an average of 12 blocks), Guardians 1200 forever